-The ground floor is huge and open-plan, split into two sections – the living area at the front, divided from the kitchen/dining area at the rear by the staircase.
+The ground floor is huge and open-plan, split into two sections – the living area at the front, divided from the kitchen/dining area at the rear by the oak staircase.
 The living area is very spacious and beautifully presented, with a large wood-burning stove in an original stone fireplace.
 All the walls on the ground floor are exposed stone and the floors are slate tiled.
 There is a large flat-screen smart TV with a DVD player and a collection of DVDs.
 There is ample seating, with two large three-seater leather sofas and a large rug in front of the fireplace.
 Overhead track-lighting is attached to the original wooden beams, and there are also several lamps.
 The twin windows at the front offer a spectacular view of the medieval Pele Tower opposite the cottage, while a side window offers another view of the pretty cottage garden next door at Anchor Cottage.
 There are sea-views from the living area too !

 The kitchen/diner also has exposed stone walls, a slate-tiled floor and a spectacular sea view.
 There is a large dining table which easily seats six, lit by an overhead lantern.
-The kitchen is stylish, clean, unfussy, and well-equipped, with electric oven and hob, fridge/freezer, dishwasher and washing machine.
+The kitchen is stylish, traditional in feel, unfussy, and well-equipped, with electric oven and hob, fridge/freezer, dishwasher and washing machine.
 There is a back door leading through to a small lobby/boot-room, which in turn leads out to the back garden and the ‘Bank Top’ (water’s edge) where there is a private bench belonging to the cottage.

 On the first floor, the master bedroom is huge and airy, with a king-size bed and a TV.
-There are storage cupboards, a dressing table and stool, as well as a small sofa, and plenty of space to put the guest bed (for a child), should you need it.
+There are storage cupboards, a dressing table and stool, as well as a small leather sofa, and plenty of space to put the guest bed (for a small child), should you need it.
 This bedroom has the same great view as the living area, of the Pele Tower opposite.
 The second bedroom has two single beds and a wardrobe, and enjoys the spectacular sea view from the back of the cottage.

 The bathroom has a bath, basin and WC, as well as a shower cubicle with an electric shower.
 Even the bathroom has a sea view through a quirky 'arrow-slit' window !